ice-blog-header-image-Oct-2021

 • Other hazardous materials within the vehicle (e.g., compressed gas accumulators) must be securely installed.

 For many carriers, certain lithium batteries are totally off limits.
-Container shipping giant MSC recently reminded its customers that it won’t ship lithium batteries in an ocean container if they’ve been used or damaged.
-Meanwhile, CMA CGM has banned shipment of electric and hybrid vehicles older than seven years.
+Container shipping giant MSC will not allow customers to ship lithium batteries in an ocean container if they’ve been used or damaged.
+Meanwhile, CMACGM has banned shipment of electric and hybrid vehicles older than seven years.

 Labeling